 It’s no secret anymore that veterinary loyalty programs are becoming the norm.
 Vetsource’s Vet2Pet platform has helped hundreds of veterinary practices implement loyalty programs for their clients.
 The data speaks for itself when it comes to what kinds of programs are the most successful at driving revenue, generating visits, and increasing compliance.

 But, why are loyalty programs so successful to begin with?
 The answer, believe it or not, is science.
 When people are rewarded for doing something, a physiological response occurs in the body.
 Dopamine is released, which gives the body a positive feeling and associates that feeling with the action that just took place.
-To learn more about the science behind loyalty programs, read this article.

 By rewarding your clients for actions you want them to take, they are more likely to continue that behavior, and perform it more often.
 So, how can you achieve this kind of response from your clients?
 Here are five ways to make your loyalty program a success.